-Smart lighting control for arts and culture
+Smart lighting control for art and culture

 Museums and historical buildings are some of the more complex building types to illuminate.
 Flexible solutions are sought that will incorporate modern lighting requirements while preserving architectural features.